War in Somalia (2006–2009): Widening of conflict and rebel consolidation (May–December 2007)

-The Ogaden National Liberation Front (ONLF) issued a statement declaring its solidarity with the insurgency, and along with other armed groups in Ethiopia - escalated the insurgency in the Ogaden in response to the invasion.
+During May, an additional 15,000 Ethiopian troops were deployed to Somalia.
+The Ogaden National Liberation Front (ONLF) issued a statement declaring its solidarity with the insurgency, and along with other armed groups in Ethiopia – escalated the insurgency in the Ogaden in response to the invasion.
 The Ethiopian government accused ICU fighters of fighting alongside the ONLF during the April 2007 Abole raid.

-In mid-2007, as Ethiopian troops were getting mired in the insurgency, Prime Minister Meles Zenawi publicly stated that the Ethiopian government had "made a wrong political calculation" by invading Somalia.
+In mid-2007, as the ENDF was getting mired in the insurgency, Prime Minister Meles Zenawi publicly stated that the Ethiopian government had "made a wrong political calculation" by invading Somalia.
 Many Mogadishu businessman and civil leaders reported that they had been unjustly labelled as being al-Qaeda, following which they were ransacked by ENDF/TFG forces.
-On 3 June 2007, a truck bomb attempted to assassinate TFG prime minister Ali Mohamed Ghedi.
-In July 2007, the insurgency had into spread to the greater Banaadir region, Middle Shabelle, Lower Shabelle and the Jubba Valley.
+On 3 June 2007, there was an assassination attempt on TFG prime minister Ali Mohamed Ghedi with a truck bomb.
+By July 2007, the insurgency had into spread to the greater Banaadir region, Middle Shabelle, Lower Shabelle and the Jubba Valley.
 After a short lull in the fighting during August 2007 that saw Meles Zenawi claim the fighting to be over, violence in Mogadishu escalated sharply that same month.
-Ethiopian troops utilized tanks and heavy artillery to bombard insurgent strongholds in the capital, resulting in the worst mass exodus in the city's history.
-The ENDF utilized white phosphorus munitions in residential areas of the city, resulting in civilian fatalities.
-The escalating insurgency resulted in the deployment of an additional 10,000 Ethiopian troops in Mogadishu and its environs.
+Ethiopian troops used tanks and heavy artillery to bombard insurgent strongholds in the capital, resulting in the worst mass exodus in the city's history.
+The ENDF used white phosphorus munitions in densely populated residential areas and carried widespread looting during raids of Mogadishu neighborhoods, with valuables later appearing in black markets in Addis Ababa.
+The Bakaara Market was also looted by ENDF/TFG forces.
+The escalating insurgency during the latter half of 2007 resulted in the deployment of an additional 10,000 Ethiopian troops in Mogadishu and its environs.
 During September 2007, the Alliance for the Re-liberation of Somalia (ARS) was formed.
 Al-Shabaab spokesman Mukhtar Robow stated that the group did not recognize and had no relationship with the ARS.